 When Farotech takes on a new client we spend a tremendous amount of time taking a deep dive into who the ideal potential client is for our customer.

 We call it the war room.
 We have specifically designed our office so that you can write on as many walls as possible.
 And where you can’t write, there is a projector or a TV so that we are surrounded by the data we need to understand who this ideal buyer is.

-We spend a minimum of 3 days speaking with our clients C-level employees, sales people, marketing people, operations and existing clients to order to figure out what are the key drivers that make potential clients buy from you and nobody els
+We spend a minimum of 3 days speaking with our clients’ C-level employees, salespeople, marketing people, operations and existing clients to order to figure out what are the key drivers that make potential clients buy from you and nobody else